 Amino acids found within collagen type 2 help support maintenance of tissues that form the gastrointestinal tract.
 This can support an overall healthy gut.

 Best Type 2 Collagen Supplements

-As mentioned above, you can obtain collagen type 2 by drinking real chicken bone broth, ideally which you make at home using high-quality ingredients, or by taking a multi collagen supplement that features type II collagen.
+As mentioned above, you can obtain collagen type 2 by drinking real chicken bone broth, ideally that you make at home using high-quality ingredients, or by taking a collagen supplement that features type II collagen.

 Most high-quality collagen supplements contain hydrolyzed collagen, which means the collagen peptides have been partially broken down to help with absorption.
 Once hydrolyzed, the amino acids in collagen become more bioavailable, which means your body can generally put them to work more easily.

-Ancient Nutrition’s Multi Collagen Protein powder provides you with five types of collagen (including type I, II, III, V and X) from four real food sources.
+Ancient Nutrition also makes a Multi Collagen Protein powder that provides you with five types of collagen (including type I, II, III, V and X) from four real food sources.
 Taking a supplement containing multiple types of collagen means you get an array of benefits.

 How to Use

-Making a multi collagen or type 2 collagen supplement a regular part of your routine is very simple.
+Making a type 2 collagen supplement a regular part of your routine is very simple.
 Of course, you should always consult your healthcare professional prior to starting any new dietary or supplement routine.